dotbitHQ/dotbithq.github.io/faq.md

 ### Will the paid fee for failed registrations be refunded?

 Yes, fees will be refunded.
-How and when will it be refunded depend on the registrar you are using.
+How and when will it be refunded depending on the registrar you are using.

 ### How can I get access to a reserved account?

 Accounts are reserved for particular reasons since they are often judged to be owned by an organization or an individual.
 You can check why each account is reserved on Github.
-Reserved accounts can only be claimed by the organization or individual of which they belong to.
+Reserved accounts can only be claimed by the organization or individual to which they belong to.
 [How to claim the reserved .bit](https://dasystems.medium.com/claim-your-das-name-for-your-brand-ac487df02d5c)

 ### Is the registrar a part of the .bit team, and what is the difference between different registrars?